tailored-automation/puppet-module-patroni/README.md

 that is right for your environment.

 This module alone is not enough to run a fully HA and replicated service.
 Please read up on your options at [Patroni's GitHub Project](https://github.com/zalando/patroni).
-In our case, we use haproxy, using [puppetlabs's haproxxy module](https://forge.puppet.com/puppetlabs/haproxy), and etcd, using [cristifalcas's etcd module](https://forge.puppet.com/cristifalcas/etcd).
+In our case, we use haproxy, using [puppetlabs's haproxxy module](https://forge.puppet.com/puppetlabs/haproxy), and etcd, using [Tailored Automation's etcd module](https://forge.puppet.com/tailoredautomation/etcd).

+This module was originally written by [Jadestorm](https://github.com/jadestorm/).
+Thank you!!!
 ## Setup

 ### What patroni affects